alvesrafa/go-api/readme.md

 criar tabela
-create table todos (id serial primary key, name varchar, description text, done bool);
+create table todos (id serial primary key, title varchar, description text, done bool default false);

 \dt
 para checar

 grant all privileges on all tables in schema public to go_user;

+grant all privileges on all sequences in schema public to go_user;